Johjoh-6/earn-cycle-api/README.md

 can be mysql, mariaDb or postgres.

-run this command in the direcotry of the project `touch .env.local` in this file add the following
+run this command in the directory of the project `touch .env.local`  or create the file `.env.local` in this file add the following
 ```
 ADMIN_EMAIL=